The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 The tool encapsulates the underlying tools to allow engineers to configure them all in one place: ``config.tcl``.
 This file contains assignments to the variables that flow uses.

-The rest of the tutorial assumes :ref:`_installation_label` has been complete.
+The rest of the tutorial assumes `OpenLane installation <installation.html>`_ has been complete.

 Entering the OpenLane environment
 ====================================
 .. note::
-    If you installed OpenLane following local installation steps, then you are on your own.
+    If you installed OpenLane following `local installation <local_installs.html>`_ steps, then you are on your own.

 OpenLane uses Docker to create reproducible environment for your projects.
 You don't need any extra steps to run the Docker image, as Makefile already takes care of it.
 Just run following command to enter OpenLane environment: